Lisp-Stat/documentation/content/en/docs/Resources/xlisp.md

 perspective of a statistical practitioner.

 [ElToY](https://github.com/Lisp-Stat/xls-archive/tree/master/statistics/introstat/eltoy/)
-: ElToY is a collection of three program written in XLISP-STAT.
+: ElToY is a collection of three programs written in XLISP-STAT.
 Dist-toy displays a univariate distribution dynamically linked to its parameters.
 CLT-toy provides an illustration of the central limit theorem for univariate distributions.
 ElToY provides a